gshubhamk/gshubhamk.github.io/index.md

 -->

 ### Homology groups for simplicial complexes defined by product graphs and joins
-The purpose of this project was to derive some relations between betti numbers of simplicial complexes of graphs and their products.
+The purpose of this project was to derive relations between betti numbers of simplicial complexes of graphs and their products.
 It was a part of the final year M.Sc.
 Project in the [Department of Mathematics](http://www.iitkgp.ac.in/department/MA) at [IIT Kharagapur](http://www.iitkgp.ac.in), where I was supervised by professor [Bibhas Adhikar](http://www.iitkgp.ac.in/department/MA/faculty/ma-bibhas).
-We mainly worked on Corona products and Kronecker products of graphs and derived direct relations to obtain betti numbers of the products, provided we have all the informations about the graphs taking part in products.
-It makes the task of studying topological properties of big networks vey easy, assuming there are generation processes available to generate the big network using small ones.
+We mainly worked on Corona products and Kronecker products of graphs and derived direct relations to obtain betti numbers of the products, provided we have all the information about the graphs taking part in products.
+It makes the task of studying the topological properties of big networks very easy, assuming there are generation processes available to generate the big network using small ones.

 ## Conferences and Publications
 ---